BottlecapDave/HomeAssistant-OctopusEnergy/_docs/entities/charge_point.md

 `sensor.octopus_energy_charge_point_{{CHARGE_POINT_ID}}_live_power`

 This represents the instantaneous power draw of the charger, in kW.
+This will read `0` while the charger isn't actually charging.

 !!! info